If you build it, will they come? China's City of Short Film

-The questioner goes to ask another one but decides against it and passes the microphone back to an eager volunteer who carries it across the room to another delegate.
+The questioner raises a hand tentatively to ask her second but then decides against it and passes the microphone back to an eager volunteer who carries it across the room to another delegate.

 We are in Hancheng, a town of 350,000 people in Northeast China, attending an inaugural forum designed to launch China’s first City of Short Film.
 We’re here as part of a 27-member delegation drawn from the international short film community and invited by Mr Guan, an unconditional lover of the medium.

 On paper the idea runs basically thus: "Dear friends, we are building a short film city here in China and we would value your input on our plans."